-The main focus of the priority "Circular and low-carbon economy" is improving of the resource efficiency, and the energy efficiency in particular by following the principles of the circular economy and stimulating the implementation of low-carbon, resource-efficient and no-waste technologies.
+The main focus of the priority "Circular and low-carbon economy" is improving resource efficiency, and energy efficiency in particular by following the principles of the circular economy and stimulating the implementation of low-carbon, resource-efficient and no-waste technologies.
 As stated above, the Bulgarian economy is the most resource-intensive in the EU and it is crucial to decrease the resource usage at a faster pace compared to the other Member States.
 The intention is to implement a transition from disposal to prevention, reuse, recycling and recovery of a great amount of the waste generated by industry and households in order to transform the economy from linear to circular model.
-The implementation of will be performed by the following targeted actions:
+The implementation will be conducted by the following targeted actions:

-- Support for the enterprises to perform eco-innovation activities, including new eco-products and technologies - Creation of jobs in the field of green and blue economy - Reducing the amount of waste generated in the production processes, including public procurement projects - Improvement of energy-efficiency of the industry by implementation of economical stimuli for greater energy efficiency of the business - Implementation of market stimuli for reduction of energy consumption of the business including encouragement of investments in energy-efficient equipment - Increase of the share of renewable energy in order to minimize the dependency on imported fossil fuel - Waste management: Increase of the share of composted bio-waste and recycled household waste, waste from construction compared to the amount sent to landfill; Accessibility to separate waste collection systems; Extended "producer responsibility"; Application of the principle "Polluter pays";
+- support for the enterprises to perform eco-innovation activities, including new eco-products and technologies; - creation of jobs in the field of green and blue economy; - reducing the amount of waste generated in the production processes, including public procurement projects; - improvement of energy-efficiency of the industry by implementation of economic stimuli for greater energy efficiency of the business; - implementation of market stimuli for reduction of energy consumption of the business including encouragement of investments in energy-efficient equipment; - increase of the share of renewable energy in order to minimize the dependency on imported fossil fuel; - waste management: Increase of the share of composted biowaste and recycled household waste, waste from construction compared to the amount sent to landfill; Accessibility to separate waste collection systems; Extended "producer responsibility"; Application of the principle "Polluter pays";